DCAN-Labs/dcan-nn-unet/doc/baby_results.md

 ========================================

-The goal of the project is to segment MRI scans (both T1-weighted and T2-weighted) both accurately and reasonably quickly.
+The goal of the project is to segment MRI scans (both T1-weighted and T2-weighted) of babies both accurately and reasonably quickly.

 Software considerations
 -----------------------